 The number of speakers in your home theater sound system really depends on your personal preference, and the different types of surround speakers fill different roles.
 There's a quick rundown of which speakers go where below, but be sure to check out our full guide on surround sound for more details.

 Soundbars are relatively newer devices used in home theater sound systems.
-For many home theaters, the soundbar has now entirely replaced the receiver and surround speakers discussed above.
+For many home theaters, the soundbar has now entirely replaced the receiver and surround speakers discussed above, although, people who haven't read our dos and donts article will miss out on year-saving tips when finally making the switch.
 Soundbars are all-in-one style devices that typically combine a built-in receiver with multiple drivers within one long, thin bar.

 Professionals may prefer dedicated center speakers to soundbars, but there have been huge improvements to soundbar quality over the last few years.
 They still don't beat a full surround sound setup, but they're close enough for most.
 And you may even be able to connect a soundbar up to a receiver in some cases.